papr8ka/-lwjgl-basics-wiki/Home.md

 This is a series of tutorials aimed at LWJGL and LibGDX devs looking to learn more about OpenGL, shaders and the programmable pipeline.

+The tutorial series uses the lwjgl-basics API to reduce clutter and keep things readable.
+However, many lessons include "Under the Hood" sections, which go into more detail on the specific OpenGL calls required to set up the various wrapper objects (e.g. Texture, Game, etc).

 * [API Intro](wiki/API-Intro)
   * [Under the Hood: OpenGL Textures](wiki/Textures)
       * [Using Buffers with LWJGL](wiki/Java-NIO-Buffers)